faizod/AEM-6-Chart-Component/README.md

 # faizod.AEM-Chart Component

-Desciption coming soon ...
+    * AEM 6 Component
+    * helps you to create complexe and great looking business charts in zero time
+    * provides a chart types which are fully configurable

 ## Features

-coming soon ...
+Until now the following features are implemented:

+    * import chart data from excel files, supported formats are Excel 2007 and Excel 2010
+    * draws line charts
+        * (customizable labels for x and y axis)
+        * customizable formating of the axis labels
+        * interactive guidelines
+        * visualization of each line can be configured, for example: single lines can be drawn as areas (Flächendarstellung), the color and label of each line can be individually defined

 ## Installation

-coming soon ...
+    * short description how to build and install our bundle (over the package explorer, with screenshot)
+    * reuse already existing build manual

 ### How to build

-To build all the modules run in the project root directory the following command with Maven 3:
+To build all the modules run in the project root directory the following command with Maven at leased 3.1.x:

     mvn clean install